mohammadshughri/Titanic-Machine-Learning-from-Disaster/README.md

 The goal is to create a model capable of predicting, as accurately as possible, the passengers likely to survive based on the feature provided in the training set.

-Applied KDD process (Data mining) on the dataset which was provided on the Kaggle Competition website
+Applied KDD process (Data mining) on the dataset which was provided on the Kaggle Competition website.

 # Processes included

 - Preprocessing
 - Data selection and transformation
 - Data visualization
-- Model creation and evaluation.
+- Model creation and evaluation

 # Project report